-Scenario 1 - Overnight rise of the Index
+Scenario 1 - Overnight fall of the Underlying Reference Index

-On any business day, the opening level of the Index may be higher or lower than the closing level on the previous day.
-The difference between the previous closing level and the opening level of the Index is termed a "gap".
-If the opening level of the Index is 20% or more above the previous day closing level, the Air Bag Mechanism would only be triggered when the market opens the following day, and the Certificates would lose their entire value in such event.
+On any business day, the opening level of the Underlying Reference Index may be higher or lower than the closing level on the previous day.
+The difference between the previous closing level and the opening level of the Underlying Reference Index is termed a "gap".
+If the opening level of the Underlying Reference Index is 20% or more below the previous day closing level, the Air Bag Mechanism would only be triggered when the market opens the following day, and the Certificates would lose their entire value in such event.